7 surprising signs of dementia

 You display inappropriate sexual behavior

 Can you no longer tell the difference between two very different odors, like gasoline and lemons?
-That could be an early sign of Alzheimer’s, according to a June 2017 study in Neurology.
+Or are you increasingly unable to smell anything at all?
+For older adults, it could be an early sign of dementia.
+While some loss of smell is normal as you age, decline has also been linked to cognitive impairment.

 Qi X, Zhu Z, Plassman BL, Wu B. Dose-Response Meta-Analysis on Tooth Loss With the Risk of Cognitive Impairment and Dementia.
 J Am Med Dir Assoc.
 2021 Oct;22(10):2039-2045.